 An EHT STA shall set the Supported Channel Width Set subfield in the HT Capabilities element, Supported Channel Width Set and the Extended NSS BW Support subfields in the VHT Capabilities element, Supported Channel Width Set subfield in the HE Capabilities element, and the Support For 320 MHz in 6 GHz subfield in the EHT Capabilities element it transmits as shown in Table 35-7 (Indication of supported channel widths by an EHT STA) to include the channel widths it is capable of supporting.

-[13863][13863]
+[13863]NOTE – An EHT STA includes only the elements applicable to its BSS.
+For example, a STA 6G does not include HT Capabilities element and VHT Capabilities element.

+[13863]A reporting EHT STA shall include the applicable capabilities element for a reported STA in the reported STA’s Per-STA Profile subelement of the Basic Multi-Link element and set the value of the corresponding fields to the same value as that transmitted by the reported STA on the link on which it operates.

 [11138] x-x-x-x-x-x Bug fixes x-x-x-x-x-x